 - monitoring (bug fixing, KPI tracking, feedback gathering).

 Why Software Implementation is Inevitable For Any Company

-Here I want to answer two major questions:
+Here I want to answer three major questions:

-- Why does any organization, regardless of the size, inevitably have to implement new software?
+- Why does any organization, regardless of size, inevitably have to implement new software?

 - Why is it necessary to know the right way of doing things during the implementation process?

-To be honest, the software implementation has a lot of benefits.
+To be honest, new or updated software has a lot of benefits.
 According to Mint Jutras, an independent research-based consulting firm, 46% of enterprises implement new ERP solutions to save costs and improve performance metrics.

 Now refer to the second question.

 Poor implementation can lead to bad consequences with different degrees of damage to a business.
 Mention some of the negative effects of a poor software implementation process:

 - loss in productivity